Fontys-engineering/Radar_software/Lua Scripting/readme.txt

 3. press load -> Load commands file and look for Lua script in file explorer
 4. press OK on the popup
 5. open Output (view -> Output) if you want to see the log output

+nLinChirpData.csv is an example lookup table generated with the matlab script in \MATLAB.